-- 39. The new rule requiring passports at the initial application stage is a prohibitive and onerous requirement for many applicants, especially those from African countries. - 40.
-The majority of people around the world do not possess a valid passport.
-Even in the United States, a wealthy and developed nation, only approximately 40 percent of Americans have valid U.S. passports.15 - 41.
-In many African countries, including Ethiopia and Côte D'Ivoire, obtaining a passport-particularly on short notice-is often an arduous if not impossible undertaking.
+- 39. The majority of people around the world do not possess a valid passport.

+Even in the United States, a wealthy and developed nation, only approximately 40 percent of

+Americans have valid U.S. passports.15 - 40.
+In many African countries, including Ethiopia and Côte D'Ivoire, obtaining a passport is often an arduous if not impossible undertaking.
 One reason is that the cost of acquiring a new passport can be high relative to average income.
 For example, in the Democratic Republic of Congo, a passport costs \$185, a significant portion of the average per capita income of \$456 per year.
 In Ethiopia, the fee for a passport is approximately \$20, which is the average monthly income for over 80 percent of the population.
 (Ex.
 A, Declaration of Solomon Teshome Retta ("Solomon Decl."), at ¶9.)
 People who need passports often must take time off from work and travel long distances, particularly those who do not live in or near large cities with passport offices.
-(Solomon Decl. ¶¶6-8.)
-This adds further cost and burden that, in parts of the world where average income and employment is low, can be prohibitive.
+(Solomon Decl. ¶¶ 6-8.)
+This adds further cost and burden that, in parts of the world where average income and employment is low, can be prohibitive. - 41.
+In addition to financial hardship, administrative hurdles make acquiring a new passport time-consuming and impractical in many African countries.
+Just months ago, Zimbabwe did not have enough foreign currency to purchase the ink and paper required to print new passports, and Zimbabweans had to sleep outside of the passport office to fill out passport applications.17 Uganda also has suffered shortages of materials required to print new passports, resulting in lengthy delays.18 In Ethiopia, in order to obtain a passport one must first possess a resident ID card and a birth certificate, and in order to obtain either of these documents